-If you use the MVS Download feature of PSF on z/OS or OS/390, you can use MVS Download to spool jobs to remote locations so that the remote print operator can control printing.
+The MVS Download receiver/daemon in InfoPrint Manager supports both Download for z/OS and AFP Download Plus for z/OS.
+If you use MVS Download feature of PSF for z/OS or AFP Download Plus feature of PSF for z/OS, you can spool jobs to remote locations, so that the remote print operator can control printing.